openshift/insights-operator/docs/gathered-data.md

 ## InstallPlans

-Collects top X InstallPlans from all openshift namespaces.
-Because InstallPlans have unique generated names, it groups them by namespace and the "template" for name generation from field generateName.
+Collects top 100 `InstallPlans` from `openshift-*` namespaces.
+Because `InstallPlans` have unique generated names, it groups them by namespace and the "template" for name generation from field `generateName`.
-It also collects Total number of all installplans and all non-unique installplans.
+It also collects total number of all `InstallPlans` and all non-unique `InstallPlans`.

 ### API Reference
 - https://github.com/operator-framework/api/blob/master/pkg/operators/v1alpha1/installplan_types.go#L26